Core Service Functionality

 - In the comments, indicate:

-- Which containers are needed for the course (default or custom software packages required)
+- Which standard containers are needed for the course, or whether your course requires additional/custom software packages ("custom containers")

 - Important course dates (e.g., course setup required by; midterm; final project due dates)